captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Sorry?
 ---
 ## SHARON:
-All those emails from Princess what'sit trying to store her millions in my whatever - were those actually from you?
+All those emails from Princess whaesit trying to store her millions in my whatever - were those actually from you?
 ---
 ## ROBYN:
 Oh!
 No. I'm much more detail-oriented.
 Precise.
 Grammatic.
 ---
 ## SHARON:
 But that's the general idea.